AndrewEC/StickyNotes/README.md

 * Ability to create, delete, colour, and re-arrange sticky notes.
 * Notes are alt-tabbable.
 * Automated backup and restoration in case of corrupt data.
 (Local only.)
+    * Notes are save to a single local JSON file.
+* Taskbar icon to access useful functions to show or recover off screen notes.

 ### Screenshots